 - How long do you plan to stay in the home?

-- Do you want to be responsible for repairs/maintenance?
+- Can you afford to be responsible for home repairs/maintenance?

 - What are your financial, career and family goals?

 Renting vs. buying a house: Calculating the costs

 There are different costs associated with renting and buying.
 Using Bankrate’s rent vs. buy calculator helps you break down some of these expenses.

 Most rental properties require a security deposit, which protects the landlord against damage caused by the renter.
 You’ll usually put down the first and final month’s rent payments when you sign a lease.
 When evaluating a lease contract, ask if your monthly rent includes utilities, such as water, electric, gas, cable or internet.